-The Principal Accountant will consider the composition of the current Portfolio and determine whether the securities being considered will maintain the Portfolio within Policy guidelines.
+The Principal Accountant shall evaluate the composition of the current Portfolio to ensure that any securities being considered will maintain compliance with Policy guidelines.

 3. Current and Expected Yield Curve Analysis

 The Principal Accountant will monitor the current and expected yield curves.
 When interest rates are expected to decline, consideration will be given to extending weighted average maturity of the Portfolio within Policy constraints.
 When interest rates are expected to increase, consideration will be given to shortening the weighted average maturity of the Portfolio.